Skip to main content

 Patrick’s Point State Park Headlands

-To get a two-in-one wildlife viewing experience, visit this California tide pool during spring or fall and you’ll see migrating gray whales from different viewpoints such as Wedding Rock, Patrick’s Point, and Palmer’s Point.
+To get a two-in-one wildlife viewing experience, visit this California tide pool during spring or fall.
+You’ll see migrating gray whales from different viewpoints, such as Wedding Rock, Patrick’s Point, and Palmer’s Point.

 Need help with a home improvement project?
 Get a free quote today!